Read all about City Loft, plus see 28 real homes that use it!

 Here its reads as gray with maybe just a smidge of green thanks to the surrounding decor.
 While it looks a little cool here, it’s still warm enough to give that soft, pastel feel.

 Ah!
 Here’s where City Loft excels.
 Its soft pastel glow is perfect for a bedroom – especially one with yellow artificial light.
-See how it changes between the light and the shadow?
+See how it changes between the light and the shadow in this space from Stylish Revamp?
 Above the bed, it reads a warm gray while its beige roots shine through in the areas hit by the light.
 The beige in the surrounding decor may give it a push toward beige too. 😉

 A true greige… In this lighting and surrounded by gray and black decor, Sherwin Williams City Loft reads as a warm gray with just a nudge of beige.
 It’s light, bright, and comfortable.
 Perfect for a bedroom!

 This color is light enough to almost be off-white.
 In the areas where the cool north-facing light is hitting the walls, the color looks white.
 By contrast, in the shadows, its gray nature peers through.
-It’s a beautiful color for a nursery as long as the furnishings aren’t bold and bright!
+It’s a great choice for a nursery, like this one seen at Project Nursery, as long as the furnishings aren’t bold and bright!

 This room is another example of City Loft’s chameleon nature.
 In the areas flooded with natural light, it reads as a soft gray-tinged off-white.
-However, you can see in the shadows that it’s just dark enough to contrast with the white crown molding.
+However, you can see in the shadows that it’s just dark enough to contrast with the white crown molding, the trim color, and the ceiling.

 When surrounded with warm yellows, pinks, and wood-tone colors, Sherwin Williams City Loft tends to read more beige than gray.
+We can see why people say there are brown undertones in this shade that show through from time to time.
 Can you see the difference in the lighting and how it makes the paint read near the window?
 The cool natural light makes the paint look grayer there.

-The blues and greens in this room pull out that smidge of green undertone that City Loft has, but you rarely see.
+The blues and greens in this room from Restyle it Wright pull out a smidge of those green undertones that City Loft has, but you rarely see.
 It’s a soft color that plays nicely by sitting in the background so the bolder colors can become the focus.

 Kitchen and Dining Rooms in Sherwin Williams City Loft

-Bright, natural light tends to wash colors out, and that’s what’s happening here.
+Bright, natural light tends to wash colors out, and that’s what’s happening here in this stunning kitchen from Kate Marker Interiors.
 Instead of looking gray on the cabinets, City Loft by Sherwin Williams looks like a soft white, which is the perfect balance for the dark black and brass accent pieces.

 City Loft is the perfect choice in this farmhouse dining room.
 Thanks to the indirect natural light and the wood tones, it reads as a lovely greige that’s subtle but has just enough color to be timeless.

-Here’s that chameleon quality coming out again!
+You can see that chameleon quality coming out again in this dining room from DIY Playbook!
 The color varies significantly between where the light hits the paint and the shadows hit it.
 Overall, though, thanks to the black frames and other accent pieces, the paint reads more gray than beige here.

-In the second photo here, the upper cabinets in this kitchen remodel are painted in City Loft.
+In the second photo here, the upper cabinets in this kitchen remodel are painted in City Loft (base cabinet shade is Armory from PPG).
 Thanks to the surrounding beige and taupe decor, it reads as almost creamy, making a good bridge color for the white counters and beige walls.

 SW City Loft Living Spaces